simonblauth/CPR/README.md

 ## Citation

-Please cite our paper if you use this code in your own work:
+Please cite our paper if you use this code in your work:

 ```
-@misc{franke2023new,
+@misc{franke2023cpr,
-      title={New Horizons in Parameter Regularization: A Constraint Approach},
+      title={Constrained Parameter Regularization},
       author={Jörg K. H. Franke and Michael Hefenbrock and Gregor Koehler and Frank Hutter},
       year={2023},
       eprint={2311.09058},